ICLR 2021 - Call For Papers

 Authors are strongly encouraged to participate in the public discussion of their paper, as well as of any other paper submitted to the conference.
 Submissions and reviews are both anonymous.
 For detailed instructions about the format of the paper, please visit www.iclr.cc.

-Authors are encouraged to revise their paper as many times as needed up until the paper submission deadline.
+Once reviews have been posted, authors are encouraged to revise their paper as many times as needed up until the paper submission deadline.
 Authors can participate in the discussion about their paper, as well as about any other paper submitted to the conference, at any time.

 During the discussion period, authors may address reviewer comments and make changes to their papers.
 During this period, a pdfdiff will be applied to compare new changes to the paper against the original submission.
 Area chairs and reviewers reserve the right to ignore changes that are significantly different from the original paper.
-In addition, during this period, any submission that is cited will be given an anonymous BibTex entry
+In addition, during this period, any submission that is cited will be given an anonymous BibTex entry.

 After discussion there will be an internal discussion period amongst reviewers and ACs with the aim of summarising the review process, after which acceptance decisions are made.
 Papers that are not accepted will be considered non-archival, and may be submitted elsewhere (modified or not), although the OpenReview site will maintain the reviews, the comments, and links to the versions submitted to ICLR.